If it sounds too good to be true, it probably is.

-Scam artists often use the start of a new semester to target WVU students with unsolicited emails offering ways to make money quickly.
-Students should be wary of any emails promising opportunities to work from home, to provide nanny or tutoring services.
+Scam artists often use the start of a new semester to target WVU students with unsolicited emails offering ways to make money quickly by working from home or providing nanny or tutoring services.
 Legitimate University job offers are posted by WVU Career Services on Handshake.

 - Invite you to cash a check, keep part of the proceeds and then transfer money or send a check from your own accounts.

 - Send you a product or commodity such as watches or phones and ask you to distribute these items to others.

 - Encourage you to cash a check in advance for work not yet completed.

 - Try to sell you “enhanced” wireless Internet service at WVU.

 If you receive any job-related message that seeks financial information or requests anything else that seems suspicious, please contact WVU Career Services at email@example.com and forward any suspicious emails as an attachment to DefendYourData@mail.wvu.edu.

 Attackers frequently use spear phishing emails that appear to come from academic or administrative leadership, such as the president, a dean or director, and request gift card purchases.
 The email will frequently ask if the individual is on campus and then convey that it is urgent for the individual to do something for them, usually purchasing an iTunes or Google Play gift card.
 Tips to identify these scams:

 - Message is short, limited and creates a sense of urgency